What is Windows?

 instructions on installing MS-DOS.

-up whatever you do.
+whatever you do.
 Of course, do not save anything there that

 you need or want to keep.
 Add the following line to CONFIG.SYS to optimize your

 DEVICEHIGH=C:\WINDOWS\RAMDRIVE.SYS 2048 /E